Tailtiu was real, and Tailtiu was a myth.

 Tailtiu lost her husband in battle during the invasion of the Tuatha De Danann but she survived and was allowed to keep her holding.
 She was given a child to foster as a sign of trust by the victors – a young boy who was born of Tuatha Dé Dannan and Formorian parents.
 Her foster son, Lugh, later earned the names Lugh Lamfadha, Lugh Longarm, Samildanach, master of all arts, and went on to be High King of all Ireland.

-The accounts also all agree that Tailtiu fostered Lugh well, and that she loved him much.
-He loved his foster-mother in return, and when she lay dying after the fields were cleared, Lugh declared the start of the festival Aenach Tailteann, the Tailteann Games at the beginning of August.
+The accounts also all agree that Tailtiu fostered Lugh well and that she loved him as her own child.
+He loved his foster mother in return, and when she lay dying after the fields were cleared, Lugh declared the start of the festival Aenach Tailteann, the Tailteann Games at the beginning of August.

-The funereal festival was a celebration of the memory of his foster mother, but it also became much more.
-The harvest holiday became a place where laws were declared, handfastings were held, sporting contests and story telling, shows of craftsmanship, and other events were celebrated for two weeks.
-These games predate the Greek Olympics by over 1,000 years, but ended under Norman conquest in 1,100 AD.
-The games lived again for a while in the early 1900s, and all else we know of this event survives today in the festival known as Lugnasadh.
+The funereal festival was a celebration of the memory of his foster mother but it also became much more.
+The harvest holiday became a place where laws were declared, handfastings were held, and sporting contests and storytelling were celebrated for two weeks.
+These games predate the Greek Olympics by over 1,000 years but ended under Norman conquest in 1,100 AD.
+The games lived again for a while in the early 1900s and all else we know of this event survives today in the festival known as Lughnasadh.

-The power of stories and memory are powerful, and make these people endure long past their return to dust and dirt.
-Please remember.
+Stories and memory are powerful.
+They make people endure long past their return to dust and dirt.
+Please, remember.
+Collect your harvests, sharpen your skills, and tell the stories of those who you love and would not have forgotten.
 Turn the jewels and make them sparkle in the light.
-Collect your harvests, sharpen your skills, and tell the stories of those who you love and would not have forgotten.